nextcloud/documentation/admin_manual/configuration_database/linux_database_configuration.rst

 The MySQL or MariaDB databases are the recommended database engines.

+.. tip:: Not all versions of every supported database are recommended.
+Please review the Nextcloud :ref:`system_requirements`

 Requirements
 ------------

-Choosing to use MySQL / MariaDB, PostgreSQL, or Oracle as your database requires that you install and set up the server software first.
+* Decide whether you wish to use MySQL / MariaDB, PostgreSQL, or Oracle as your database
+* Pick a recommendeded version of your database by checking the Nextcloud :ref:`system_requirements`
+* Install and set up the chosen database server software (and preferrred version) before deploying Nextcloud Server

 .. note:: The steps for configuring a third party database are beyond the scope of this document.
 Please refer to the documentation for your specific